 We gather three data sets from the platform.
 First, LendingClub provides a loan-issuance file that includes a unique loan identifier, details on the borrower's credit profile, and loan contract information for all standard program notes issued.
 LendingClub also identifies the initial funding market (fractional, whole) where the loan is allocated.
 From the loan-issuance file, we gather borrower credit information, the number of credit inquiries in the past six months, the number of years since first credit was established, credit-line utilization, debt-to-income ratio of the borrower, FICO score, and employment length.
 The loan-issuance file also captures loan details: the amount requested by the borrower, interest rate assigned by the platform to the loan, platform credit rating, term, and loan purpose.
-In order to identify reallocated loans (Figure 1 (4)), we augment details of the loan contracts provided by LendingClub with information publicly available through the Securities and Exchange Commission's (SEC) EDGAR database.
-This also provides loan details that are omitted from the loan-issuance data, such as the date of a loan request.
-The second set of data obtained from the platform provides loan outcomes.
-LendingClub provides data on loan status, which allows us to track the monthly progress of a loan.
-Using these data, we determine a loan's current/final status (default, prepaid, current, and complete/matured) and length of survival.
-Third, we obtain rejection data from the platform that contains all loans rejected by the standard loan program (Figure 1 (1)).
-Included investors.
+In order to identify reallocated loans (Figure 1 (4)), we augment details of the loan contracts provided by LendingClub with information publicly available through the Securities and Exchange Commission's (SEC) EDGAR database.16 This also provides loan

+15 LendingClub has two additional loan programs through which it originates loans.
+The first is an unsecured term loan program for subprime borrowers, i.e. borrowers who fall short of the standard loan qualifications on FICO or debt-to-income.
+This program is referred to as the "custom program" and is funded entirely by institutional investors.
 Loan purposes are similar to the standard program.
 The second is the "other loan" program, which focuses on prime borrowers seeking loans for nonstandard purposes such as education, patient financing, automotive refinancing, and small businesses.
 It is also funded exclusively by institutional investors.
 Data for these loans are not publicly available, although a large portion of the custom program notes are securitized and sold in asset-backed security offerings.

-10 See the Internet Appendix section IA1.3 for the identification procedure.
+16 See the Internet Appendix section IA1.3 for the identification procedure.